-In August 2016, Adient Global Holdings, Ltd. (AGH), a wholly-owned subsidiary of the Company, issued a one billion euro, 3.5% fixed rate, 8-year senior unsecured note scheduled to mature in August 2024.
+In August 2016, Adient Global Holdings, Ltd. ("AGH"), a wholly-owned subsidiary of the Company, issued a one billion euro, 3.5% fixed rate, 8-year senior unsecured note scheduled to mature in August 2024.
 AGH also issued a \$900 million, 4.875%, 10-year senior unsecured note scheduled to mature in August 2026.
-The proceeds from the notes were deposited into escrow and are expected to be released in connection with the spin-off.
-The notes have not been, and are not expected to be, guaranteed by the Company or any of its subsidiaries that will not be subsidiaries of Adient following the spin-off.
-Approximately \$1,500 million of the proceeds will be distributed to the Company in connection with the spin-off and approximately \$500 million of the proceeds will be used for Adient's general corporate purposes.
+The proceeds from the notes were deposited into escrow and released in connection with the spin-off.
+The notes were not guaranteed by the Company or any of its subsidiaries that are not subsidiaries of Adient following the spin-off.
+Approximately \$1.5 billion of the proceeds were distributed to the Company in connection with the spin-off and approximately \$500 million of the proceeds were used for Adient's general corporate purposes.

-In July 2016, AGH entered into a 5-year, \$1,500 million Term A loan facility and a 5-year, \$1,500 million revolving credit facility scheduled to mature in July 2021.
+In July 2016, AGH entered into a 5-year, \$1.5 billion Term A loan facility and a 5-year, \$1.5 billion revolving credit facility scheduled to mature in July 2021.
 The term loan was fully drawn in August 2016.
-As of September 30, 2016, there were no draws on the facility.
-Upon completion of the spin-off of Adient, AGH will become a wholly-owned subsidiary of Adient.
-On the date of the spin-off, Adient and certain of its wholly-owned subsidiaries will guarantee the debt, and the guarantees of the Company will automatically be released.
-The Company used the proceeds of the term loan to early repay its four tranches of euro-denominated floating rate credit facilities, totaling 390 million euro, that were outstanding as of September 30, 2015; three term loans of \$500 million, \$200 million and \$125 million that were entered into during fiscal 2016, plus accrued interest, and a \$90 million outstanding credit facility.
+As of September 30, 2016, there were no draws on the revolving credit facility.
+Upon completion of the spin-off of Adient, AGH became a wholly-owned subsidiary of Adient.
+On the date of the spin-off, Adient and certain of its wholly-owned subsidiaries guaranteed the debt, and the guarantees of the Company were automatically released.
+The Company used the proceeds of the term loan to early repay its four tranches of eurodenominated floating rate credit facilities, totaling 390 million euro, that were outstanding as of September 30, 2016; three term loans of \$500 million, \$200 million and \$125 million that were entered into during fiscal 2016, plus accrued interest, and a \$90 million outstanding credit facility.
 The remainder of the proceeds were used for general corporate purposes.